-Georgia has already once proven itself an innovator in proposing microbiological solutions to modern problems: the country’s bacteriophage industry alleges it can stave off a bacterial end of days with the help of bacteria-eating viruses.
-Another Georgia-grown startup with its roots in microbiology, BioCure, seeks to use bacteria to cure a different sort of blight – that of petroleum hydrocarbon environmental disasters.
+Georgia has already proven itself an innovator in microbiological solutions to modern problems: the country’s bacteriophage industry alleges it can stave off a bacterial end of days with the help of bacteria-eating viruses.
+Another Georgia-grown startup with its roots in microbiology, BioCure, seeks to use bacteria to cure a different sort of blight–that of petroleum hydrocarbon environmental disasters.

 And right on time: the oil spill management market is predicted to hit $140 – 175 billion by 2025, market estimates assert.

 The fact that some bacteria have an appetite for oil is nothing new, and even came to the attention of the general public during the 2010 BP oil spill in the Gulf of Mexico, which had a happier ending than predicted due to oil-eating bacteria present in the water.